CV

 Supplemental Instructor: Intermediate Macroeconomics course (Economics 252) and Intermediate Microeconomics (Economics 251).

-Pacific Conference for Development Economics – March, 2022
+2022: AAEA Annual Meeting, Pacific Conference for Development Economics

-PAA Applied Demography Virtual Conference – February, 2021
+2021: PAA Annual Meeting, PAA Applied Demography Virtual Conference

 TEACHING WORKSHOPS